nate-strauser/meteor-cookbook/date-time-moment/README.md

 #### Time zones

 Moment automatically detects what time zone the client device is set to, as well as whether or not daylight savings time is in effect.
-If you just want all times to be displayed in the local time zone of each client, you can just use moment to format the date as shown above.  **No special handling is needed as formatting into the device's timezone is the default behavior.**
+If you just want all times to be displayed in the local time zone of each client, you can use moment to format the date as shown above.  **No special handling is needed as formatting into the device's timezone is the default behavior.**

 ##### Formatting into a specific timezone